3dcart/3dcartSampleGatewayApp/README.md

 -- AuthenticationController: Manages the installation of the app in any 3dcart store

--- CheckoutController: Manages the checkout processed between the cart and the gateway
+-- CheckoutController: Manages the checkout processes between the cart and the gateway

 -- HomeController: Renders the installation button that initiates the oauth process (refer to AuthenticationController)